Norfeldt/ChatApp/README.md

 ## Project flow

-To get an overview of how the code base evolved then it's recommended to review the [asc PRs](https://github.com/Norfeldt/ChatApp/pulls?q=is%3Apr+is%3Aclosed+sort%3Acreated-asc)
+To understand how the code base evolved, you can review the [pull requests in ascending order.](https://github.com/Norfeldt/ChatApp/pulls?q=is%3Apr+is%3Aclosed+sort%3Acreated-asc)

 Did not add Facebook signin in since I had to stop before the agreed deadline due to other meetings taking up my time.
 Agreed with Henrik that it's okay and created an new user story (issue) for this task ([✨ Facebook Signin](https://github.com/Norfeldt/ChatApp/issues/9))